idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_pointLoads.md

 ## Main Application Input

 Optimization problems are solved using the [MultiApps](MultiApps/index.md) system.
 The main application contains the optimization executioner and the sub-applications solve the forward and adjoint PDE.
-The main application input is shown in [fig:master_app].
+The main application input is shown in [fig:main_app].

 !listing test/tests/optimizationreporter/point_loads/main.i
-         id=fig:master_app
+         id=fig:main_app
          caption=Main application optimization input for point load parameterization shown in [figSetup]

 The main application runs the optimization executioner and transfers data from the optimization executioner back and forth to the sub-apps that are running the "forward" and "adjoint" FE models.
 Since no mesh or physics kernels are required on the main-app, we use the `[StochasticTools]` action to set up all of the nullkernels, empty mesh, etc. needed to get a MOOSE simulation to run.